build-on-aws/content/tutorials/practical-cloud-guide/securely-access-resources-with-iam-service-roles/index.md

 ![Upload a Cloudformation template](./images/cloudformation-3.png)

 In this section, we will name the stack and the S3 bucket which requires a unique name.
 Choose **Next** to advance to the next screen.

 > Tip: Creating a consistent naming scheme can help find and keep track of resources.
-For example, preface the name with pcg- for “practical cloud guide” and follow it with the name of the service to make it easier to find resources by project.
+For example, preface the name with `pcg-`` for "practical cloud guide" and follow it with the name of the service to make it easier to find resources by project.

 ![Name the stack and S3 bucket](./images/cloudformation-4.png)

 In the **Configure stack options** screen, we will accept the default values and choose **Next**.
 You can optionally add tags to the stack to organize your resources which helps when searching for them.
 Tags have a key and a value that you choose.
 In the example below, the tag is `project` and the value is `pcg`.

 ![Accept default values and advance to the next screen](./images/cloudformation-5.png)